alpha-carinae29/docs/docs/source/adaptive_learning.rst

 :code:`train_outputs/frozen_graph/detect.tflite` : When :code:`QuantizedModel` is :code:`true` in config file this file is inside frozen_graph directory.
 This is the qunatized :code:`tflite` file.
 You can pass it to EdgeTPU exporter to create an edgetpu compiled tflite file.

 :code:`event.out.tfevents` : This is the training log file of Adaptive Learning.
 You can open this file with :code:`tensorboard` and monitor training progress.

+:code:`label_map.pbtxt`: This is a :code:`pbtxt` file which maps the category names to corresponding indices in detector.
+For example if your detector predict :code:`3` as the object label, with the help of :code:`label_map.pbtxt` you can map this label to corresponding class.
+If you want to use our inference module you should pass this file to the script.